dashaageikina/geospatial-data/README.md

 ├── Code/
 │   └── CARB/
 │       ├── build_parcels.R        : build a vector dataset with all parcels
-│       ├── add_all_features.ipynb : merge parcels with projects and other features
+│       ├── add_features.ipynb : merge parcels with projects and other features
 │       ├── data_analysis.ipynb    : create a sample of parcels, visualize the data, and conduct regression analysis
 ```